thejackal360/OpenPelt-Public/paper.md

 The tec_plant model also supports three-dimensional finite element simulation as well.
-Class methods enable the user to incorporate the results of the controller simulation into a three-dimensional model described using the Fenics library.
+Class methods enable the user to incorporate the results of the controller simulation into a three-dimensional model described using the Fenics library [@LoggEtal2012, @LoggWells2010].
 Thus, users can see how the TEC interacts with more complex systems.

 # Sample Results
-We reproduced figure 11 from the original paper using OpenPelt and a controller that drives a constant 2.1A current.
+We reproduced figure 11 from the original paper using OpenPelt and a controller that drives a constant 2.1A current [@848895].

 <div style="text-align:center">![](./figs/transient.png)</div>